-In my days pre-children I was a shopaholic, I would go shopping most weekends with my mum and find ‘bargains’ that I simply must have.
-Of course, before children I also had pert breasts, a flat tummy, long lean, toned legs and arms, in short I had body confidence.
+In my days pre-children I was a shopaholic, I would go shopping most weekends with my mum and find ‘bargains’ that I simply must-have.
+Of course, before children, I also had pert breasts, a flat tummy, long lean, toned legs and arms, in short, I had body confidence.
 Fast-forward a few years and the difference is vast, breastfeeding three babies later my breasts are most certainly not ‘pert’ anymore, my tummy doesn’t even know what ‘flat’ means and although my arms and legs are still long, they are not lean and toned.
 In short, I lack body confidence and no longer enjoy clothes shopping.

 So when I received an email a couple of weeks ago inviting me to view the new collection of clothes from Swedish Party-planning company me&i I actually didn’t ‘jump’ at the opportunity as I normally would have done.
 I thought about it for a couple of days before replying.
 I looked at their website and whilst my initial reaction was “ooh a bit too pricey for me” I have come to realise that you get what you pay for and once your body is less than perfect, you do need to pay a little more for clothes to get quality and fit that works for you.
 I also really LOVED the children’s clothing and so with four children to clothe I decided to accept their invitation.
 It was the BEST decision I could have made.
 I asked if my Mum could join me as clothes are ‘our’ thing and it wouldn’t have seemed right looking at clothes without her.

-So last Sunday morning we popped in the car and headed for Northampton to join the regional representatives for Swedish design company, me&i to see the latest range of women and childrenswear just days before they were launched to the public.
+So last Sunday morning we popped in the car and headed for Northampton to join the regional representatives for a Swedish design company, me&i to see the latest range of women and childrenswear just days before they were launched to the public.

 Me&i was founded in 2004 by Susan and Helene, both mothers themselves, from their kitchen table at home in Southern Sweden.
-Today their unique designs are available to buy in five countries and has an astonishing turnover of nearly £20 million via their 750+ sales representatives who work to bring the brand to you in your home.
+Today their unique designs are available to buy in five countries and have an astonishing turnover of nearly £20 million via their 750+ sales representatives who work to bring the brand to you in your home.
 They use high quality, soft materials which have been responsibly manufactured in Europe.
 Their designs feature lots of fabulous colours, cool prints and timeless classics.
 The comfortable fit of me&i clothing is generally long and slim, designed to last season upon season, they are fun and funky yet functional and very, very flattering.

 New collections are launched twice a year, one collection for children and one collection for women.